Orchard Island, Ohio: History

+Owners Club, headquartered on the island.
+The Indian Lake Brewing Company offers the "Orchard Island Lager."

+2024 tornado

 The community of Orchard Island suffered a direct hit from a destructive tornado on March 14, 2024 at roughly 7:50PM Eastern Standard Time.
 Several other nearby communities were also impacted by this same long-track, considerable sized tornado, such as Russell's Point.
 As many as three fatalities and many injuries were reported as a result of the tornado, which was later identified by NWS damage survey teams as an EF-3.

 Economy

 The island is home to several marinas and aquatic recreation establishments.
 Real estate accounts for a share of the economic activity, with many estates, chalets, and cottages serving as rental property for tourists during the peak summer season.